 It therefore seems necessary to define what "esoteric" means, which derives from the Greek "esotericon" - "reserved for the adepts", and which is the qualifier, the term used by the philosophers of the ancient schools to indicate that certain subjects were necessarily incomprehensible or difficult to interpret by uninitiated people and therefore only when we are initiated, can we work on them.

-According to the definition of this term, the Masonic Order of the Traditional Egyptian Sanctuary of Ionia does not refer to any Revealed Deity, but to a Transcendental Whole .
+According to the definition of this term, the Masonic Order of the Traditional Egyptian Sanctuary of Ionian does not refer to any Revealed Deity, but to a Transcendental Whole .

-The Masonic Order of the Traditional Egyptian Sanctuary of Ionia is dogmatic and practices tolerance, as it is up to each Mason to forge their own beliefs, preserve or change them.
-Every Freemason is free from his convictions and opinions, provided that he does not try to impose them on others and that he does not belong to fundamentalist (fanatic) or intolerant tendencies.
+The Masonic Order of the Traditional Egyptian Sanctuary of Ionian is dogmatic and practices tolerance, as it is up to each Mason to forge their own beliefs, preserve or change them.
+Every Freemason is free from his/her convictions and opinions, provided that they do not try to impose them on others and that they do not belong to fundamentalist (fanatic) or intolerant tendencies.

 The soul has no gender.
-From the Triangle to the Council of the Egyptian Sanctuary, the work regimes can be male, female or mixed.
+From the Triangle to the Council of the Egyptian Sanctuary, the work regimes can be male, female or mixed in certain circumstances.